benman1/dementia/README.rst

 expiringdict
 ------------

-Caching objects with expiration; when time expires they get deleted from memory.
+Caching objects with expiration; If objects haven't been retrieved for a number of seconds, they get deleted.
+On each retrieval the expiry date gets updated (this means retrieval becomes slower).

 This is a Python caching library.
 The core of the library is ExpiringDict class which is an ordered dictionary with auto-expiring values for caching purposes.
 Expiration happens on